WildMeOrg/deploy/docs/kubernetes-ingress.md

 An [*Ingress*](https://kubernetes.io/docs/concepts/services-networking/ingress/) is used to provide external routes, via HTTP or HTTPS, to your cluster's services.
 An *Ingress Controller*, like [the NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/deploy/#using-helm), fulfills the requirements presented by the Ingress using a load balancer.

+Note, the installation of nginx-ingress is done during the bootstrap process.
+This documentation can be useful for fully understanding the parts involved in the process.

+## Installation

 In this section, you will install the NGINX Ingress Controller using Helm, which will create a NodeBalancer to handle your cluster's traffic.

 1. Add the kubernetes Helm repository to your Helm repos: